Isotopy and equivalence of knots in 3-manifolds: Abstract

 \section{Abstract}

-We show that in a prime, closed, oriented $3$-manifold $M$, equivalent knots are isotopic if and only if the orientation preserving mapping class group is trivial.
-In the case of irreducible, closed, oriented $3$-manifolds we show the more general fact that every orientation preserving homeomorphism which preserves free homotopy classes of loops is isotopic to the identity.
-In the case of $S^1\times S^2$, we give infinitely many examples of knots whose isotopy classes are changed by the Gluck twist.
+Two knots $K$ and $J$ in $S^3$ are isotopic if and only if they are related by an orientation-preserving diffeomorphism of $S^3$.
+This claim follows from the fact that any orientation-preserving self diffeomorphism of $S^3$ is isotopic to the identity.
+We show that this same idea applies to any prime oriented closed 3-manifold.
+More precisely, we show that a prime closed oriented 3-manifold contains a pair of equivalent but non-isotopic knots if and only if the (orientation-preserving) mapping class group is non-trivial.
+When $M$ is additionally irreducible we show that an orientation-preserving diffeomorphism of $M$ is isotopic to the identity if and only if it preserves all homotopy classes of knots.
+For knots in $S^1\times S^2$ (the only reducible prime oriented 3-manifold) we exhibit infinitely many knots whose isotopy classes are not preserved by the Gluck twist.